nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 # Debug Kubernetes with kubectl

-Kubernetes (k8s) has several commands you can use to debug issues with kubectl, the k8s Command Line Interface (CLI).
-The kubectl CLI communicates with the k8s API layer, and works across all major cloud providers, including Azure.
+Kubernetes (k8s) has several commands you can use to debug issues with kubectl, the k8s Command Line Interface (CLI). kubectl communicates with the k8s API layer, and works across all major cloud providers, including Azure.

 ## Get Pod Status

 Use `kubectl get pods` to retrieve a list of all pods and their status.
-If you have multiple namespaces set up, you should specify the namespace when using this command.
+If you have multiple namespaces set up, specify the namespace when using this command.

 ```shell
 kubectl get pods --namespace default